An Adaptive Parameter-free and Projection-free Restarting Level Set Method for Constrained Convex Optimization Under the Error Bound Condition: Introduction

 for some parameters $G > 0$ and $d\geq 1$, where $\mathcal{X}^*$ is the set of optimal solutions to \eqref{eq:gco} and $\text{dist}(\bx,\mathcal{X}^*)$ denotes the Euclidean distance of $\bx$ to $\mathcal{X}^*$, which we refer to as \emph{solution distance}.
 EBC provides a lower bound on the maximum of the optimality $(f(x)-f^*)$ and feasibility $(g(x))$ gaps as a function of the solution distance, $d$, and $G$.
-A larger such lower bound is desirable as it implies that additional iterations that bring $\bx$ closer to $\mathcal{X}^*$ are needed in the pursuit of an $\epsilon$-optimal and $\epsilon$-feasible solution.
+A larger such lower bound is desirable, as it implies that additional progress in reducing solution distance yields meaningful improvements in optimality and feasibility.
 In contrast, if this lower bound is very small, iterations that move $\bx$ closer to $\mathcal{X}^*$ may not result in significant optimality or feasibility progress.
 Smaller values of $G$ lead to larger lower bounds all else being the same and are thus preferred.
 For a fixed $G$, we prefer a smaller $d$ because it corresponds to more favorable geometry closer to the optimal solution set, which is typically when the progress of first-order methods slows down.
 Specifically, when $\bx$ is close to the set of optimal solutions (i.e., is $\text{dist}(\bx,\mathcal{X}^*) < 1$), smaller $d$ leads to a larger lower bound.
-Piece-wise linear and strongly convex programs satisfy EBC for $d=1$ and $d=2$, respectively.
-We refer to an algorithm as \emph{adaptive} if its convergence rate improves (i.e., it accelerates) as $d$ and $G$ become smaller\footnote{We note that algorithms that exhibit acceleration for only specific values of $d$ (e.g., under strong convexity, which corresponds to $d=2$) would not be considered adaptive under our definition.}. \looseness=-1
+Many constrained convex optimization problems satisfy EBC with exponents $d = 1$ or $d = 2$.
+For example, piecewise linear programs typically yield $d = 1$, while strongly convex problems yield $d = 2$.
+Although less commonly discussed in the literature, the EBC framework can also accommodate exponents larger than two.
+A concrete example and bound are provided in Appendix \ref{Appendix:Example}.